finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 A list of constants that define the type of message returned by `finenv.ExecuteLuaScriptItem` (if any).

-- `SCRIPT_RESULT` : The message was returned by Lua.
-It could be either an error or a value returned by the script.
-If it is an error, the first value returned by `ExecuteLuaScriptItem` is false.|
+- `SCRIPT_RESULT` : The message was returned by the Lua script.
+This is not an error message.
 - `DOCUMENT_REQUIRED` : The script was not executed because it specified `finaleplugin.RequireDocument = true` but no document was open.
 - `SELECTION_REQUIRED` : The script was not executed because it specified `finaleplugin.RequireSelection = true` but there was no selection.
 - `SCORE_REQUIRED` : The script was not executed because it specified `finaleplugin.RequireScore = true` but the document was viewing a part.